Jorge Leite: Exposure

 On 22 May 1991, Leite, who had emerged as the prime suspect in the corruption investigation, fled Canada to Portugal, which does not extradite its citizens.
 Leite went to Toronto, where he booked a flight to Lisbon along with his two daughters.
 Leite also air-freighted his new Toyota Previa minivan from Toronto to Lisbon.
 A few days after his flight, Leite's wife, Maria, who worked as a nurse at Montreal's Reddy Memorial Hospital suddenly resigned and also went to Portugal.
-Maria Leite brought along a briefcase full of $100, 000 in cash.
+Maria Leite brought along a briefcase full of $100,000 in cash.
 Once he arrived in Portugal, Leite faxed a letter of resignation to the RCMP's Montreal office and asked about the details of his policeman's pension, a demand that was regarded as outrageous.
 One vehicle that Leite left behind in Montreal was his Mercedes-Benz, which afterwards became the property of Glen Cameron, an important drug dealer with the West End Gang.
 Savoie-who was corrupt-used the Leite scandal as a way to shift attention from himself onto Leite, whom he accused of being the one selling information to the underworld.
 However, there still remained the lingering question of who had tipped off Leite that he was facing arrest.
-A further question concerned why Leite had left himself open to exposure by informing the West End Gang that that the warehouse was being watched, which led to the possibility being considered that it was in fact someone else who had informed the West End Gang.
+A further question concerned why Leite had left himself open to exposure by informing the West End Gang that the warehouse was being watched, which led to the possibility being considered that it was in fact someone else who had informed the West End Gang.

 John Westlake, an Irish-Canadian detective with the Service de police de la Ville de Montréal has argued in interviews his belief that there is a connection between the murder of Leithman and the Leite case.
 Westlake believes that Leite was in some way involved in Leithman's murder and in his viewpoint may have been the man who killed Leithman.
 Some such as the journalist Robert Knuckle have argued that Barbosa ordered Leithman's murder after learning from Savoie that he was a paid RCMP informer.
 The Toronto Star reporter Dale Brazao wrote: "The scandal severely tarnished Canada's national police force, shining a spotlight on the activities of the entire RCMP drug squad in Montreal during the early '90s."